Lyphmeno/Lyph/README.md

 # USEFULL

 This repository is a save of all the aliases and functions I like to have on my linux.
-From git function to cpp or hpp generator, this file help me a lot when I need to setup a new machine.
+From git function to cpp or hpp generator, this file help me a lot when I need to setup a new machine.\
+The program should work on any `.rc` file type.
 ## Installation

 Since I am using Neovim as my IDE there is a question about Homebrew (I only need it when I am at 42 School so don't mind it).